EEA and Norway Grants ? Looking for a Norwegian partner?

 Many companies contact us to become their partner in EEA & Norway Grants projects.
 Over time, we gained a lot of experience in EEA & Norway Grants, both in creating applications and in finding partners to join.

-For this reason, we have decided to share some of our experiences and tips that might help you to:
+For this reason, we have decided to share some of our experiences.

 Introduction about the grants